soap-less/StadiaRPC/README.md

 # Use the issues page or [join me on Discord](https://discord.gg/zU9HFm7) for suggestions or issues.
-#### If you have any links(show up in your browser when you're playing a game, just exit fullscreen) to games that show as "missing" when you're playing, feel free to share them [here](https://github.com/soap-less/stadiajson/issues).
-They're very important to this project, and I am still missing a lot of them.

 # What is this thing?
 StadiaRPC is an **UNOFFICIAL** Google Chrome extension made for Stadia users which uses Discord Rich Presence to display what games you are currently playing.